How to: Install Assemblies in the Global Assembly Cache

 Save the text file with a .gac extension into the Windows directory on the device.

-Assembly files can be ANSI or UTF-8 encoded, but other Unicode encoding is not supported.
+Assembly files can be ANSI or UTF8 encoded, but not Unicode.

 The following is an example of MyDlls.gac, which lists three files to install into the global assembly cache: